 Description

-2-pane timber sash and case glazing, with multi-pane upper sashes to 1st floor.
-Grey slate roof with red ridge tiles; coped ridge and wallhead stacks with cylindrical cans; cast-iron rainwater goods.
+The villa features 2-pane timber sash and case glazing, with multi-pane upper sashes on the first floor.
+The roof is covered with grey slate and has red ridge tiles, along with coped ridge and wallhead stacks topped with cylindrical cans.
+The cast-iron rainwater goods complement the overall design.

-BOUNDARY WALLS: low, coped, squared and snecked sandstone boundary wall to street.
+Surrounding the property, there is a low, coped, squared and snecked sandstone boundary wall that lines the street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.